You'll love this hearty Vegan Vegetable Stew! It's warming, comforting and super easy to make in less than 30 minutes.

 - 1 clove garlic chopped

-- 2 tbsp all-purpose flour (plain flour) (or gluten-free)
+- 2 tablespoon all-purpose flour (plain flour) (or gluten-free)

 - 3 carrots peeled and chopped